bwolmarans/simplefiringrange/README.md

 # simplefiringrange
-## This allows many OWASP top 10 type attacks, and more
+### This allows many OWASP top 10 type attacks, and more
-## without a rich complex application.
+### without a rich complex application.
-## There are enough of those IMHO
+### There are enough of those IMHO

-## Now as a Docker Conatainer!
+### Now as a Docker Conatainer!
-## Run it everywhere you have Docker!
+### Run it everywhere you have Docker!

-So normally, mattrayners conatiner  creates a random mysql admin password but for now we'll change it to a hard coded one, one of our favourites.
+So normally, mattrayners container creates a random mysql admin password but for now we'll change it to a hard coded one, one of our favourites.
 Keep reading.

 ```